Hostiles (film): Plot

 In the New Mexico Territory in 1892, settler Rosalee Quaid and her family are attacked by a Comanche war party, who kill her husband and three children.
 Rosalee escapes by hiding under a rock outcrop.

 At Fort Berringer, soon-to-retire U.S. Army Captain Joseph Blocker is ordered by President Harrison to escort the cancer-stricken Cheyenne war chief Yellow Hawk and four members of his family back to their tribal lands in Montana.
 Blocker initially refuses, as Yellow Hawk and he are old enemies from the Great Sioux War of 1876, but accepts under the threat of court-martial and loss of his pension.
 Blocker sets out for Montana accompanied by his old friend, First Sergeant Thomas Metz, long-time aide Corporal Woodson, West Point newcomer Lieutenant Kidder, and a young private, Dejardin.

 Blocker challenges Yellow Hawk to a knife fight, but he refuses.
-The group comes across the destroyed Quaid house and Rosalee's dead husband.
-They find a traumatized Rosalee and her deceased children.
+The group comes across the destroyed Quaid house, with a traumatized Rosalee sitting amongst the corpses of her family.
 After some convincing, Rosalee agrees to join the company until their next stop-over in Fort Winslow, Colorado.
-They are soon ambushed by the Comanche, who kill Dejardin and seriously injure Woodson before being forced to retreat.
+They are soon ambushed by the Comanche that killed the Quaids, who kill Dejardin and seriously injure Woodson before being forced to retreat.
 After the attack, Yellow Hawk persuades Blocker to unchain his family and him so they can help.
-The following day, three dead Comanches are discovered, and Blocker correctly deduces that Yellow Hawk and his son Black Hawk snuck out of camp and killed them overnight.
+The following day, the Comanche group is discovered dead, and Blocker correctly deduces that Yellow Hawk and his son Black Hawk snuck out of camp and killed them overnight.

 At Fort Winslow, the group drops off the wounded Woodson, and Blocker arranges for Rosalee to stay with the fort's commander, but she chooses to remain with the group.
 Blocker is asked to bring disgraced Sergeant Philip Wills to be hanged for having deserted from Fort Pierce and murdered a Native family.
 Two members of the fort, Corporal Thomas and Sergeant Malloy, join Blocker's company to oversee Wills, who chastises Blocker and the Natives.